 Throughout the year, the Board continually reviewed and approved a number of changes to Board Committees arrangements in response to operational pressures.
 Committee agendas were dominated by COVID-19 however continued to consider and scrutinise a range of reports and issues relevant to the matters delegated to them by the Board.
-Reports considered by the committees included a range of IA reports, AW reports and reports from other review and regulatory bodies, such as HIW.
+Reports considered by the committees included a range of IA reports, AW reports and reports from other review and regulatory bodies, such as

+HIW.
 These reports provided information on the effectiveness of the framework of internal controls and risk management.

 The Committees also considered and advised on areas of local and national strategic developments and new policy areas.
-Further information on the Health Board Committees is provided below, with Committee papers and minutes, a summary of each Committee's responsibilities and Terms of Reference are available on the Health Board's website: https://hduhb.nhs.wales/about-us/governance-arrangements/statutory-committees/.
+Further information on the Health Board Committees is provided below, with the Committee papers, including minutes and table of actions, a summary of each Committee's responsibilities and Terms of Reference available on the Health Board's website: https://hduhb.nhs.wales/about-us/governance-arrangements/statutory-committees/.